japila-books/spark-sql-internals/docs/spark-sql-ParquetFileFormat.md

 # ParquetFileFormat

 [[shortName]]
-`ParquetFileFormat` is the link:spark-sql-FileFormat.adoc[FileFormat] for *parquet* data source (i.e. link:spark-sql-DataSourceRegister.adoc#shortName[registers itself to handle files in parquet format] and converts them to Spark SQL rows).
+`ParquetFileFormat` is the spark-sql-FileFormat.md[FileFormat] for *parquet* data source (i.e. spark-sql-DataSourceRegister.md#shortName[registers itself to handle files in parquet format] and converts them to Spark SQL rows).

 NOTE: `parquet` is the [default data source format](DataFrameReader.md#source) in Spark SQL.